Secure affordable shipping by booking with FlockDirect today.

-Less than truckload shipping refers to shipments that are usually less than 15,000lbs and won’t take up an entire truck.
+Less than truckload shipping refers to shipments that are usually less than 4,000 pounds and won’t take up an entire truck.
 In which case, a freight carrier then combines multiple shipments coming from various shippers into a single truck.
-Routes are optimized dependent on the origin and destination of the shipment and usually, shipments that have the same target destination, or one that is adjacent to the other, are clumped together.
+Routes are optimized depending on the origin and destination of the shipment and usually, shipments that have the same target destination, or one that is adjacent to the other, are clumped together.

-This form of shipping is desirable because it drops the price and utilizes space, an incentive that works for both shipper and carrier.
+This form of shipping is desirable because it drops the price and utilizes space, an incentive that works for both shippers and carriers.
 The shipment will travel through a hub and spoke type network, with multiple unloading and loading points, until finally, it’ll reach its intended destination.
 The biggest pro to LTL is the price point, the biggest con is the nature of the travel.

 As you could deduce, if LTL is less than truckload, then full truckload (FTL) is when a shipper utilizes the entire storage of a truck for their shipment.
 This typically is chosen when shipments are over 15,000lbs and require a hefty amount of space.
 Carriers will offer TL options with a flat rate, being that the variables are few.

 Shippers that require TL shipping reap the benefits of having full control of the shipment, front to back, as the route is specifically theirs, there won’t be any offloading stops, and the transit is faster.
 The pro here is the speed and safety of the travel and the con is its costliness.